jjmoncus/wink/README.md

 <!-- badges: end -->

-The goal of wink is to provide foundational functionality for generating Wincross-like tables of survey estimates, including significance testing
+The goal of wink is to provide foundational functionality for generating tables of survey estimates, including significance testing.

 ## Installation